If you are looking for paradise, Tioman could be it!

 Before I share what to do in Tioman Island, Malaysia (also called Pulau Tioman), I will introduce you to this island so you have an idea what to expect!

 Tioman Island is 20 kilometres long and 11 kilometres wide, so it is bigger than you might imagine.
-The main town is Tekek and this is where you will find the airport (currently only used for charter flights), the only ATM, clinic, the main shops and the main transportation hub.
+The main town is Tekek and this is where you will find the airport (currently only used for flights from Kuala Lumpur), the only ATM, clinic, the main shops and the main transportation hub.
 It’s on the smaller side and there are no big towns, let alone cities, on Tioman.

 The main beach towns are Kampung Salang, Kampung Air Batang (also known as ABC), Kampung Paya, Kampung Genting, Kampung Nipah, Kamping Mukut and Kampung Juara.
 There are also resorts dotted around the island so you can choose whether you stay in a busier spot or you may well find that the Pulau Tioman best place for you is a private hideout away from everyone else.
 All places are on the slow and quiet side though.
 You can read more about the different areas here.

-There are very few roads – there’s only a small stretch of paved road on the west coast and a road across to Juara on the east coast so you will need to catch water taxis or walk to get to most places.
-More about this and island hopping Tioman below.
+There are very few roads.
+There’s only a small stretch of paved road on the west coast and a road across to Juara on the east coast so you will need to catch water taxis or walk to get to most places.
+More about this and island hopping Tioman options below.

 Try Scuba Diving & Snorkelling

 By far the top of the list of the top Tioman Island activities is a snorkeling or diving trip.
 The water around Tioman offers some of the best diving in Malaysia as well as some of the most accessible.